Back to: SQL Server Tutorial For Beginners and Professionals

 Differences Between UNION EXCEPT and INTERSECT Operators in SQL Server

-The set operators work on complete rows of the queries, so the results of the queries must have the same column name, same column order and the types of columns must be compatible.
+The set operators work on complete rows of queries, so the results of the queries must have the same column name and column order, and the types of columns must be compatible.
 There are the following 4 set operators in SQL Server:

 - UNION ALL: Combine two or more result sets into a single set, including all duplicates.